datacarpentry/image-processing/episodes/02-image-basics.md

 ![Image of checkerboard matrix](../fig/02-matrix-checkerboard.png)
 ![Image of checkerboard](../fig/02-checkerboard.png)

-Previously we had one number being mapped to one color or intentsity.
+Previously we had one number being mapped to one color or intensity.
 Now we are combining the effect of 3 numbers to arrive at a single color value.
-Let's see an example of that using the blue square at the end of the second row, which has the index [1,3]
+Let's see an example of that using the blue square at the end of the second row, which has the index [1,3].

 ~~~
 # extract all the color information for the blue square